 One of the foremost steps to success is to create content that matches the search intent.
 Google can’t attract new visitors without the relevant search keywords.
 Keyword density does not matter in SEO anymore.

-This means that you can use a combination of semantic keywords, long tail and variation of keywords to satisfy the search intent.
+This means that you can use a combination of semantic keywords, long tail, and variations of keywords to satisfy the search intent.

-On the other hand, your website must be optimized well enough for the visitors to realise that the page is going to provide real value to them.
+On the other hand, your website must be optimized well enough for the visitors to realize that the page is going to provide real value to them.

 Because Google takes search queries as well as the user experience into consideration to rank the websites on its search engine.

 To do this better, you need to understand the type of queries and what type of visitors you are targeting.

 If you want to rank for the informational search query like “How-to guides”, start by analyzing the top search results and find out their content structure, use of media, and use of keywords.

 You would want to write about the process from scratch and give as much information as you could.

 Similarly, a transactional keyword has a different format than the former one.
 Here, you want the visitors to purchase from your website.